 The Company plans to make additional capital expenditures to increase processing and storage capacity and further expand its pipeline network, and it anticipates that capital expenditures will represent a significant use of funds in the near future.
-The Company currently expects to spend approximately Won 1,631 billion in 2015, Won 1,128 billion in 2016 and Won 841 billion in 2017 in planned capital expenditures primarily relating to the construction and maintenance of its pipeline network and expansion of its receiving terminals, which include expenditures for the construction of the Company's fourth receiving terminal complex in Samcheok.
-The Company has completed the first phase of construction of the Samcheok terminal complex and started its commercial operation in 2014.
+The Company currently expects to spend approximately Won 1,056 billion in 2016, Won 781 billion in 2017 and Won 606 billion in 2018 in planned capital expenditures primarily relating to the construction and maintenance of its pipeline network and expansion of its receiving terminals, which include expenditures for completing construction of the Company's fourth receiving terminal complex in Samcheok.
+The Company completed the first phase of construction of the Samcheok terminal complex and started its commercial operation in 2014.
 The Samcheok complex is expected to have an LNG storage capacity of 2.6 million kiloliters upon its completion in 2017.
 The Company may adjust its future capital expenditures on an ongoing basis subject to market demand in Korea for natural gas, the production outlook of the global gas industry and global economic conditions in general.